Risk prevention in Carrefour's non-food supply chains

 All of the operational factories working with Carrefour were inspected and 87% of the improvement actions recommended have been implemented, compared with an average of 78% for the other signatories of the agreement.
 Furthermore, more than half of these factories are involved in the process of raising awareness and training the “health and safety committees” provided for by the agreement.

 The new agreement, which will come into force in June 2018, will complete the previous agreement’s compliance programme and, in time, will see the Bangladeshi government take over responsibility for the inspection system.

-This commitment forms part of the action programme being led by Carrefour teams in Bangladesh to improve working conditions at factories, as well as protect the environment with the “Clean Water Project”.Download our Social and Ethical Charter (pdf 3.29 MB)
+This commitment forms part of the action programme being led by Carrefour teams in Bangladesh to improve working conditions at factories, as well as protect the environment with the “Clean Water Project”.Download our Suppliers' Charter (pdf 485.55 KB)

 June 6th to 9th, Carrefour Brasil took part in the 14th edition of the...Read more